Brand safety is a sneaky little thing.

 She had certainly done her research, digging in on alcohol references, the Jump to Recipe button, traffic sources, and the word “virgin” — none of those changes helped RPM!

-Our team took a deep dive and discovered that the word “limey”, used to describe the taste, was getting flagged as a derogatory term (an American slang nickname for a British person).
+Our team discovered that the word “limey”, used to describe the taste, was getting flagged as a derogatory term (an American slang nickname for a British person).

 “You’re blowing my mind with this — HATE speech this whole time?!
 Wow!” said Sarah.